svenfuchs/rails-i18n/README.md

 ### Send pull request

-I you are ready, push the repository into the Github and send us a pull request.
+If you are ready, push the repository into the Github and send us a pull request.

 We will do the formality check and publish it as quick as we can.